tanghui315/speakr-app/docs/user-guide/transcripts.md

 The Copy button in the transcription toolbar copies the entire transcription to your clipboard in plain text format.
 This maintains paragraph structure, making it easy to paste into documents or emails.

+### Downloading Transcriptions

+Next to the Copy button, you'll find the Download button that offers flexible export options through customizable templates.
+When you click Download, a popup appears allowing you to select from your saved [transcript templates](transcript-templates.md) or export the raw transcript without formatting.
+Templates let you control exactly how your transcript is formatted, whether you need timestamps for subtitles, speaker-focused formats for interviews, or screenplay-style formatting.
+You can create and manage these templates in your account settings.

-If your recording was processed with ASR and speaker diarization, the copied text will include speaker identifiers (either the generic labels like SPEAKER_01 or the actual names if you've identified them).
-For recordings without speaker diarization, the transcription is copied as continuous text.
-The format remains consistent regardless of whether you're viewing the transcription in simple or bubble view - the copied text always uses the same structured format from the underlying data.
+If your recording was processed with ASR and speaker diarization, the exported text will include speaker identifiers (either the generic labels like SPEAKER_01 or the actual names if you've identified them).
+For recordings without speaker diarization, the transcription is exported as continuous text.
+The format remains consistent regardless of whether you're viewing the transcription in simple or bubble view - the exported text uses the structured format from the underlying data, formatted according to your chosen template.

 ## Next Steps